All Episodes

 I'm fine.

-Thanks for taking my call, but I have to tell you, I'm one of the millions who prayed for President Trump's acquittal.
+But I have to tell you, I'm one of the millions who prayed for President Trump's acquittal.

 And, you know, we waited for him to announce it at the White House with expectations of joy and exuberance.

-My heart was like, oh yes, let's celebrate.
+My heart was like, oh, yes, let's celebrate.

 And as soon as I heard him speak, I was stunningly saddened because I felt his pain.

-So I really want everyone.
+So I really want every president of the city.

 He's pretty tough.